Zhuagenborn/Plants-vs.-Zombies-Online-Battle/README.md

 #### IPv6

-The default IP version is *IPv4*.
-Enable the following statement in `src/lib/game/CMakeLists.txt` if you want to build *IPv6* libraries.
+The default *IP* version is *IPv4*.
+Enable the following statement in `libs/game/CMakeLists.txt` if you want to build *IPv6* libraries.

 ```cmake
 target_compile_definitions(game PRIVATE INET6=1)